CHTC/chtc-website-source/conda-installation.md

 In this approach, rather than copying the Miniconda installation with each job, we will copy the Miniconda *installer* and install a new copy of Miniconda with each job.

-TODO: When to use this option
+**Do not use this installation method unless directed to do by an RCF!**

 ## 1. Download the Miniconda Installer and Test Installation